Lynmorphlabs/boldr-insight-engine/README.md

 * Spreadsheets and structured source files
 * Auto-drafted entries from resolved customer gaps

-Source documents are synced from Google Drive every 5 minutes.
+Source documents are designed to sync from Google Drive every 5 minutes.

 The system: